 “That’s as cousin-like as it can get.”
 Eri nodded approvingly, it was exactly what she would have expected.

 “Now I can keep my job!!”
-Caroline jumped cheerfully and celebrated.
+Caroline was ready to celebrate.

 “What is the time limit?”

 He then remembered what the young boy had taught him about the situation of the city and came up with an answer.